-The value specified for the Low cut angle is not in the expected range.
+The value specified for the High cut angle is not in the expected range.
 The vertical factor influences the total cost of moving into a cell by accounting for any vertical friction encountered.
 Determining the vertical cost for each cell is a two-step process.
 First, the prevailing vertical direction is defined by calculating the slope between each cell from the heights defined on the vertical-factor raster.
 This slope defines the vertical relative moving angle (VRMA).
-Once the VRMA is calculated, the vertical resistance to overcome the vertical factor is identified from the vertical factor graph.
+Once the VRMA is calculated, the vertical resistance to overcome the vertical factor is identified from the vertical-factor graph.
 Since the VRMA is a degree of slope, it can only range from -90 (going down) to 90 (going up).
-The Low cut angle identifies the threshold VRMA at which any VRMA equal to or less than the angle is assigned to infinity for the VF.
-To function as a barrier, the Low cut angle needs to be between -90 and 0 since it defines the threshold to assign to infinity of a negative or downhill slope.
+The High cut angle identifies the threshold VRMA at which any VRMA equal to or greater than the angle is assigned to infinity for the VF.
+To function as a barrier, the High cut angle needs to be between 0 and 90 since it defines the threshold to assign to infinity of a positive or uphill slope.

-Make sure the specified Low cut angle is between -90 and 0.
+Make sure the specified High cut angle is between 0 and 90.